Physical Education Bachelor Degree Program Overview

 - Teaching students how to play sports and other physically active games

-Job Opportunities with a Physical Education Degree
+Career Opportunities for BS in Physical Education Degree Graduates

 General Education Requirements